imujtaba8488/package_im_stepper/README.md

 ## DotStepper

 A family of fully customizable, beautiful page indicator widgets with awesome built-in animations.
 Each dot in a DotStepper represents a step.
-[See Example](https://pub.dev/packages/im_stepper/example).
+Supports resizing the dots, managing spacing between dots, enabling lineConnectors, customizing with decorations, etc. [See Example](https://pub.dev/packages/im_stepper/example).

 ## Shapes